 The only way to open a current account is to set up an account in an Electronic Money Institution (EMI).
 Basically, when you transfer money to an EMI, your funds are automatically converted into electronic assets.
 When you withdraw funds from your account, those electronic units are ‘cancelled.’
 Looks quite confusing but it is usable.
 Be advised that EMIs stipulate strict requirements but it is possible to fulfil them.

-As of December 2019, the following payment systems allow setting up IBAN accounts to crypto services:
+The following payment systems allow setting up IBAN accounts to crypto services (as of January 2021):

 Developers usually do not specify an exact cost of work if its scope is unknown.
 One could barely estimate the amount without preliminary negotiation as different customers have different expectations.
 However, everyone wants to know how much does it cost to start a cryptocurrency exchange.
 To satisfy this need, companies carry out market research and offer a price range to somewhat provide customers with budgeting guidance.
 We also tried to follow the demand and found out that prices have dropped a bit this year (in fact, they have been adjusted after the 2017 rush).
-As of 2019, the development market sees the following proposals (depending on the macroregion).
+As of 2021, the development market sees the following proposals, depending on the macroregion:

 Still have questions?
 Submit a request and we will provide you with comprehensive details and discuss a strategy on starting and promoting your crypto exchange!